Elizabeth's Music Studio

 There will be at least 3 performance opportunities during the year:

-• Composition recital (tentatively Saturday Mar 1)
+• Composition recitals (tentatively Saturday Mar 28)

-• Year-end recital in June
+• Year-end recitals (tentatively Saturday June 20)

 Missed Classes